• Home

 Instructions

 • Add in the onion and garlic to the insert and season with some salt and pepper.
-Cook, stirring occasionally, until softened, 3 to 4 minutes.
+Cook, stirring occasionally, until softened, about 3 minutes.

 • Place the lid on, close to lock and ensure that the valve is set to seal.
 Set to pressure cook on high pressure for 25 minutes.

 • When finished, let the pressure release naturally if you can wait; for 10 minutes.
 Remove the lid and fish out the thyme sprig stems if you added in fresh thyme.
 Place your cornstarch into small bowl and add in 1 to 2 tablespoons of the beef broth from your instant pot.
 Mix together and add into the beef stew to thicken.
 Feel free to add a little more if needed.
-The beef stew should be very hot so there's no need to turn your instant pot back on for this.
+The beef stew should be very hot so there's no need to turn your instant pot back on for this but if it's not getting thick, turn your instant pot on on the saute setting and stir.
 Pour in the frozen peas and mix together.

 Notes